 Udi Ofer is the Executive Director of the American Civil Liberties Union of New Jersey (ACLU-NJ).
-He is responsible for overseeing a 16-person staff and managing the organization’s legal, legislative, communications, public education, fundraising, and administrative operations and programs.
+He is responsible for overseeing a 19-person staff and managing the organization’s legal, legislative, communications, public education, fundraising, and administrative operations and programs.
 With tens of thousands of members, supporters and activists across New Jersey, the ACLU-NJ is the Garden State’s largest civil liberties and civil rights organization.

 Ofer has authored more than a dozen law review articles and reports, including in the Columbia Law School Journal of Race and Law, Fordham Law School Urban Law Journal, and New York Law School Law Review.
-He is a frequent commentator on civil liberties and civil rights issues in local and national media, including in The New York Times, Wall Street Journal, The Star-Ledger, National Public Radio, Philadelphia Inquirer, and Washington Post.
+He is a frequent commentator on civil liberties and civil rights issues in local and national media, including in The New York Times, Wall Street Journal, The Star-Ledger, Philadelphia Inquirer, WNYC and Washington Post.

 Ofer began his legal career in 2001 as a Skadden Fellow at My Sisters’ Place, a domestic violence organization.
 From 2009-2012, he was as an adjunct professor at New York Law School.
 Ofer is a recipient of numerous awards, including a 2013 Presidential Grant from the Open Society Foundations, which chose Ofer as part of an inaugural 10-member cohort of new executive directors from around the world.
 Ofer is on the Board of Directors of Doctors for Cannabis Regulation, and on the Advisory Board of Rutgers School of Criminal Justice Executive M.A. in Criminal Justice program.
 Ofer is a graduate of Fordham University School of Law and the State University of New York at Buffalo.
 In 2007, Fordham Law School’s Stein Scholars Program presented Ofer with its Distinguished Graduate Award.